 Any other paperwork relevant to your car!!

 Your registration document is particularly important as they need to know the puissance fiscale (the car power category) which does not exist in England.
 Finding it can sometimes be a problem with less common makes or models of car but looking in the Argus - (the new and second-hand car price guide available in most newsagents) is a good place to start.)
-In the past, you might have been asked to take your vehicle to the DRIRE technical centre in Rivesaltes, so that they could check that the vehicle numbers tally with the information on the form; but this .
-They may keep some of the documentation and return it later.
+In the past, you might have been asked to take your vehicle to the DRIRE technical centre in Rivesaltes, so that they could check that the vehicle numbers tally with the information on the form; but this time consuming process appears to have been phased out.

 The whole process is actually much less complicated than it used to be.